schwanksta/python-arcgis-rest-query/README.md

 # ArcGIS REST Query

 A simple library that can download a layer from a map in an ArcGIS web service and convert it to something useful: GeoJSON.
+If this doesn't suit you , try [pyesridump](https://github.com/openaddresses/pyesridump).

 ## Usage